-Developing the entity's capacity, including the capability of its leadership and the individuals within it
+Developing the entity's capacity, including the capability of its leadership and the individuals within it develop new areas of work, such as the Local Combatting Drugs Partnership, and to maximise opportunities to commission services jointly for better outcomes.

 Officers within the SCO have access to continuous professional development through the support mechanisms that are available at a national level (APACE/PACCTS).
 In addition, regular seminars are available that provide for more specific development needs.
 All staff have access to learning and development opportunities supported by a norm of one-to-one supervision and team meetings.